shipping-api/claudiajs-twilio-shippo/README.md

-# Using AWS' Lambda & API Gateway to Send SMS Tracking Updates with Shippo & Twilio
+# Using AWS Lambda & API Gateway to Send Shipment Tracking Updates via SMS with Shippo & Twilio

-To get started and provide a little context, we’re going to go through how to create an AWS Lambda function that will trigger whenever Shippo posts to our AWS API Gateway Endpoint.
+In this project, we’re going to create an AWS Lambda function that will trigger whenever Shippo pushes an update about a shipment to our AWS API Gateway Endpoint.
 Inside of the Lambda function, we’re going to call out to Twilio to send an SMS update with our tracking info provided by Shippo’s webhook.

 Now, I know what you’re thinking, this sounds pretty complicated and requires a lot of manual set up and repeated uploading of JavaScript files to AWS, but you’d be wrong.
 We’re going to use ClaudiaJS to do a lot of the heavy lifting on this for us, because I’m all about writing less code to do more.